 Spurred by the recent interest in 3D printing, researchers in computer graphics have turned their attention to mechanism design and analysis.
-To assist in toy design, given a user specified geometry and motion of the toy, Zhu et al. [2012] provide an approach to automatically generate a mechanism assembly located in a box below a character.
-Kinematic simulation [G. Winder and L. Howell 2009] ensures that the fabricated toy functions properly.
+Given a designer specified geometry and motion for a toy, Zhu et al. [2012] provide an approach to automatically generate a mechanism assembly located in a box below a toy character.
+Kinematic simulation [Winder et al. 2009] ensures that the fabricated toy functions properly.
 However, their approach can only handle simple motions such as linear, ellipsoidal and circular motions.
-Coros et al. [2013] allow more complex, user defined motions, although they must still be cyclic.
-In [Zhu et al. 2012; Coros et al. 2013] the user defines motion curves each of which indicates the motion direction of a specific part of the mechanism.
+Coros et al. [2013] allow more complex, user defined motions, but they must still be cyclic.
+In [Coros et al. 2013; Zhu et al. 2012] the user defines motion curves, each of which indicates the motion direction of a specific part of the mechanism.

 An alternative high-level approach to interaction is to let the user provide functional relations [Koo et al. 2014].
-Given an approximate 3D model, the user annotates functional relationships such as part A supports parts B and C. Based on this information, their approach optimizes the geometry of the model to produce a working design.
-In our work, we use some basic mechanisms which can be regarded as generalized forms of 4-revolute-joint linkages (4R linkages) [Norton 2011]: in mechanism design theory, a 4Rlinkage is the simplest movable closed chain linkage comprising four bodies connected in a loop by four joints.
-It has one degree of freedom which means it can be driven by one body.
-This is appropriate to our problem, as the pop-up is to be controlled by a single tab pulled by the user.
-A 3R linkage is self-locked (i.e. has no degrees of freedom), while an nR linkage for n > 4 has n - 3degrees of freedom, and so too much freedom.
-Since we need the paper pieces to have complex shapes to model the input shapes, our problem is different from traditional mechanical design and assembly problems, and cannot readily be solved using existing methods of mechanism design [Joskowicz and Sacks 1994].
+Given an approximate 3D model, the user annotates functional relationships such as part A supports parts B and C. Based on such information, their approach optimizes the geometry of the model to produce a working design.
+In our work, we use a few basic mechanisms which can be regarded as generalized forms of 4-revolute-joint linkages (4R linkages) [Norton 2011].
+In mechanism design theory, a 4R linkage is the simplest movable closed chain linkage comprising four bodies connected in a loop by four joints.
+It has one degree of freedom, which means it can be driven by one body.
+This is appropriate to our problem, allowing the pop-up to be controlled by a single tab pulled by the user.
+A 3R linkage is self-locked (i.e. has no degrees of freedom), while an nR linkage for n > 4 has n-3 degrees of freedom, giving too much freedom.
+Since we need the paper pieces to have complex shapes to model the input shapes, our problem differs from traditional mechanical design and assembly problems, and cannot readily be solved using existing methods of mechanism design [Joskowicz and Sacks 1994].